President Trump's racist vaccine strategy driven by desire for votes, not sound health policy

 Here, President Donald Trump is intent on releasing a vaccine before the November election, placing his lust for power above the urgent demands of public health.
 Millions of Americans could be harmed if Trump forces the release of a vaccine before it's proven to be safe and effective.

-The coronavirus contagion disproportionately impacts African American, Latinx and Indigenous communities, exposing long-standing inequities and systemic racism in our healthcare system.
-Despite this, communities of color in the U.S. have been underrepresented in the clinical trials for prospective COVID-19 vaccines.
+The coronavirus contagion disproportionately impacts African American, Latinx and Indigenous communities, exposing long-standing inequities and systemic racism in our health-care system.
+Despite this, communities of colour in the U.S. have been underrepresented in the clinical trials for prospective COVID-19 vaccines.

-Centuries of abusive treatment at the hands of medical researchers have left people of color rightly skeptical of the experimental process.
+Centuries of abusive treatment at the hands of medical researchers have left people of colour rightly skeptical of the experimental process.
 Everyone wants a cure for COVID-19 and a return to a semblance of life as we knew it.
 But the path forward must be inclusive, ethical and unambiguously free of Donald Trump's racism and political thuggery.

-The most notorious abuse of African Americans at the hands of the medical establishment was the Tuskegee Syphilis Experiment.
-In 1932, the U.S. Public Health Service recruited four hundred African American men with syphilis, studying the disease's progression when purposefully left untreated.
+The most notorious abuse of African Americans at the hands of the medical establishment was the Tuskegee syphilis experiment.
+In 1932, the U.S. Public Health Service recruited 400 African American men with syphilis, studying the disease's progression when purposefully left untreated.
 The subjects were given useless placebos and tracked over decades as their symptoms worsened, even though penicillin was identified as a reliable treatment in 1945.

 Syphilis can disfigure, cause dementia, blindness, extreme, chronic pain and death.
 Repeated concerns with the unethical study were ignored, until a whistleblower's account of the experiment to the press in 1972 shut it down.

 "It's important to understand that there was a scientific animus called 'scientific racism,'" Harriet Washington, author of Medical Apartheid: The Dark History of Medical Experimentation on Black Americans from Colonial Times to the Present, said on the Democracy Now! news hour.
-"It posited that black people were very, very different from whites, medically and biologically.
-This provided a rationale not only for the institution of slavery -- slavery probably could not have persisted if there hadn't been this medical underpinning -- but also for the use of blacks in research."
+"It posited that Black people were very, very different from whites, medically and biologically.
+This provided a rationale not only for the institution of slavery -- slavery probably could not have persisted if there hadn't been this medical underpinning -- but also for the use of Blacks in research."

-Harriet Washington describes the Tuskegee experiment and its historical antecedents, how enslaved African Americans, while enduring forced labor, violence, malnutrition and exhaustion, were also subjected to medical experimentation.
+Harriet Washington describes the Tuskegee experiment and its historical antecedents, how enslaved African Americans, while enduring forced labour, violence, malnutrition and exhaustion, were also subjected to medical experimentation.

 Enslaved women suffered painful gynecological experiments at the hands of Dr. J. Marion Sims, considered the "father of gynecology."
 New York City finally removed a statue of Sims from Central Park in 2018.
 Following emancipation, African Americans were still forced into medical studies, often through coerced participation while imprisoned.